sirAvent/ICSSC-Fellowship-Form/README.md

 # Favorite Classes
-A simple form that takes string input to display it on the website!
+A simple form created in React JS that takes string input to display it on the website!
-Built for UCI's ICSSC Fellowship
+Built as part of UCI's ICSSC Fellowship

 # Live Preview
 https://siravent.github.io/ICSSC-Fellowship-Form/